Limmie Snell

-Limmie Frank Snell, Jr. (October 4, 1948 – May 27, 1986) was an American soul singer, born in Dalton, Alabama, United States.
+Limmie Frank Snell, Jr. (October 4, 1948 – May 27, 1986) was an American soul singer.

+Background

+Limmie Frank Snell, Jr. was born in Dalton, Alabama, United States.
 He grew up in Canton, Ohio, and attended McKinley Senior High School, but did not graduate.

 According to another source, he was born in 1945.
 As Limmie B. Good, he began recording at the age of 11 for Columbia Records, Mercury Records and Warner Bros.
 Records.
 In early 1965, under the name "Lemme B. Good", Snell released the original version of "Good Lovin'", later a number one hit for the Young Rascals.

+Later, he formed the group Limmie & Family Cookin'.